Cozie Apple: An iOS mobile and smartwatch application for environmental quality satisfaction and physiological data

-We would like to acknowledge the work of all the authors who contributed to the development of Cozie for Fitbit.
-Their work and the knowledge we gained in developing it, has allowed us to develop Cozie for Apple devices.
-This research has been supported by the National University of Singapore (NUS), and by the Republic of Singapore's National Research Foundation through a grant to the Berkeley Education Alliance for Research in Singapore (BEARS) for the Singapore-Berkeley Building Efficiency and Sustainability in the Tropics (SinBerBEST) Program.
+This research was supported by the following Singapore Ministry of Education (MOE) Tier 1 Grants: A-0008305-01-00, A-0008301-01-00, and A-8000139-01-00, and by the Singapore National Research Foundation through a grant to the Berkeley Education Alliance for Research in Singapore (BEARS) for the Singapore-Berkeley Building Efficiency and Sustainability in the Tropics (SinBerBEST) Program.
+Apple, Apple Watch, iPhone, and iOS are trademarks of Apple Inc., registered in the U.S. and other countries and regions.